 The cookies are also really easy to make and the ingredient list is short (you will have most of them in your kitchen cupboards/fridge).
 These cookies are totally flourless, which is awesome for all the wheat-free and gluten-free peeps out there.
 They are incredibly fudgy, they are almost like a bar.
 In fact, they would work really well as a sort of indulgent energy bar if you baked them in a square brownie tin.
-They are a great midday pick me up as they are packed with nutritious ingredients including protein-heavy almond butter and eggs and they shouldn’t raise your blood sugar levels too much thanks to the low GI oats and coconut sugar.
+They are a great midday pick me up as they are packed with nutritious ingredients including protein-heavy almond butter and vegan ‘eggs’ and they shouldn’t raise your blood sugar levels too much thanks to the low GI oats and coconut sugar.
 They are delicious enough to work as a dessert or sweet treats- kids should LOVE these.

 We used a Hong Kong roasted almond butter brand called Chemsi.
 Raw almond butter should work too, let us know if you try it.
 We have a great roundup of locally made almond butters that you can check out here.

-For the chocolate chips, if you don’t follow a dairy-free diet, then by all means use regular chocolate chips.
 We had mini dairy-free chocolate chips available, and found that the mini size worked well with the texture of the cookies but if you love your chocolate chips, go for the bigger size.

-Dairy Free, Gluten Free, Wheat Free, Refined Sugar Free Chocolate Chip Cookies
+Plant-Based, Dairy Free, Gluten Free, Wheat Free, Refined Sugar Free Chocolate Chip Cookies

 Makes 20 -24 cookies

 - 1 cup almond butter (see note above)